Lawful permanent residence (a green card) offers individuals many benefits, including the ability to live and work

 A U.S. worker is considered to be “qualified” for the position if he or she possesses the education, experience, and skills required by the employer for the position, as described on the PERM application.
 If a U.S. worker does not possess one of the required special skills listed in the application (for example, experience with a software or hardware platform), but could acquire the skill during a “reasonable period of on-the-job training,” then the lack of the skill is not a lawful basis for rejecting the worker.
 The PERM regulations do not define how long a reasonable period of training might be.

-U.S. workers include U.S. citizens, lawful permanent residents, asylees, and refugees.
+U.S. workers include U.S. citizens, permanent residents, asylees, and refugees.
 Those who have any type of temporary work authorization (H-1B, L-1, F-1 students, etc.) are not considered U.S. workers for the purposes of PERM recruitment, even if they are present in the U.S.

 Allowable Requirements for a Position

-The PERM regulations make several changes with respect to the requirements that an employer may set for a position.
-Under former law, a foreign national could not typically satisfy the experience requirement of a labor certification using experience gained while working for the petitioning employer in the same position for which certification is sought.
+Generally speaking, a foreign national cannot satisfy the experience requirement of a labor certification using experience gained while working for the petitioning employer in the same position for which certification is sought.
 The rationale for this rule was that employers must provide U.S. workers with the same opportunity to obtain on-the-job training as is offered to foreign national employees.

 However, the PERM regulations specify that experience gained by a foreign national with the petitioning employer, or as a contractor working for the petitioning employer, may be used as qualifying prior experience if the experience was gained in a job that is “not substantially comparable” to the job for which certification is sought.
 “Substantially comparable” is defined as a job that requires performance of the same job duties for more than 50 percent of the time.
 This requirement can be documented by providing organizational charts, payroll records, and position descriptions for both the prior position and the current position, indicating the percentage of time spent on each job duty.